udexon/Phosway/EMYL_Instagram_PhosGraph.md

 All paid using PhosPay.

 :: List to do until PhosPay is usable ….

-E. Purpose of EMYL is to provide training
+## D. Purpose of EMYL is to provide training

 Our purpose is to educate the next generation of free software programmers, Earn Money as You Learn.
 Goal is to make everyone earn as much as shareholders of MAGAF, by creating a fair platform for all developers and users to participate.